Medically reviewed by Vicky Davis, FNP

 Interestingly, some of these hormones, such as prolactin, are released in greater amounts after sexual intercourse than after masturbation.

 In simple terms, experts aren’t yet totally sure of why the refractory period happens.
-However, they do know how long this period lasts isn’t related to factors such as your testosterone production, performance during sex or potency in general.
+However, they are aware that how long this period lasts isn’t related to factors such as your testosterone production, performance during sex or potency in general.

-If you’re an older man, it may take anywhere from 12 to 24 hours before you feel interested in and physically ready to have sex again.
+If you’re an older man, it might take anywhere from 12 to 24 hours before you feel interested in and physically ready to have sex again.

 Since carrying out scientific research on the average refractory period isn’t particularly easy — imagine asking hundreds of couples to monitor the amount of time that passes between round one and two — there’s no precise “average” time available for this particular aspect of sex.

-If you search online for advice on shortening your refractory period and recovering faster after sex, you’ll likely find a variety of theories and products promising amazing results.
+If you search online for advice on shortening your refractory period and recovering faster after sex, you’ll likely find a large variety of theories and products, including lots of over-the-counter supplements, that promise amazing results.

-The reality is that because we don’t know much about how or exactly why the refractory period occurs, there are very few proven strategies for shortening your refractory period and getting ready for sex faster after you orgasm.
+The reality is that because we don’t know much about how or precisely why the male refractory period occurs following sex, there are very few proven, evidence-based strategies for reducing the length of your refractory period and getting ready for sex faster after you orgasm.